LizardMak/solaryear/README.md

 ## Description

-_{This program calculates the age of a user and the amount of time difference between a future or past year.}_
+_{This program is a webpage that will collect the user's current age and convert it into their age on various planets, user's can also optionally enter a future or past age to calculate the time difference from their current age to their future or past age on various planets.}_

 ## Setup/Installation Requirements